KFC has opened up its own restaurant in ‘Animal Crossing: New Horizons’

 The island is fully decorated with its own KFC store, as well as a sectioned off area said to contain the chicken’s “secret recipe”.

-You can check out a full island tour in the company’s tweet below.
+You can check the full island tour in the company’s tweet below.

 Here’s a little sneak peek at our official branch in Animal Crossing: New Horizons!